biell/alti-server/README.md

     location when *spawnMode* is set to `zone`.
 Players will automatically spawn at the closest zone to their death when *spawnMode* is set to `near`.
 See [Angles](#angles) for more information on angle specifications.

+    If a zone is added with the special name `start`, then this will override the map-defined start locations for planes.
+This feature is mostly only useful to ensure human players spawn on playable areas while bots spawn sequestered.

   * **/del zone [name] [team]**<br>
     Delete the *zone* named `name` for this map for `team`.
 You can specify